 To start your 3rd week of meditation challenge, list 3 things you are grateful for.

-If you like, you can make gratitude journalling a regular thing after your meditation practise.
+If you like, you can make gratitude journalling a regular thing after your meditation practice.

 Day 16: take a few deep breaths outside